navapbc/template-infra/app/README.md

 ## Local Linter and Typechecker Setup

+### Setting up up linting and typechecking for local development

 For linting, this application is leveraging `eslint`, `prettier` and Nava's [eslint-config-nava](https://github.com/navapbc/eslint-config-nava).
 Although, these will be run on CI and prior to commit, it is still recommended that we tell our code editor to auto-fix eslint and prettier errors on save.

 In VSCode, do so by creating a `.vscode/settings.json` file with: